Sign up for my Newsletter about The Future of Manufacturing here.

 - For Buyers: they benefit from higher convenience and more services such as predictive maintenance or condition monitoring.

-- Customer responsiveness that allows a faster time to market and to adapt faster to changed demand.
+- Customer responsiveness allows a faster time to market and to adapt faster to changing demand.
 Customer focus and individualization to increase the variety of products are also a good idea.

 - End-to-end solutions along the whole process from R&D to After-Sales.
 Build interfaces, APIs, share data with suppliers and customers to work collaboratively on more efficient processes and to reduce costs and time.

-- Leverage automation and robotics to achieve similar labour cost as in low income countries.
+- Leverage automation and robotics to achieve similar labor costs as in low-income countries.

 The Factory stack is different from the Software stack

-For investors that traditionally have invested into software companies selling to other software companies or companies that use an increasingly amount of cloud-based products, investing in the industrial sector is a bit different.
-Self-service applications that we are used to from SaaS companies that sell to prosumers, freelancers or SMBs are very rare to non-existent in the industrial world.
-It is usually an Enterprise-sale that makes it hard for early stage investors to pick the winner at the seed stage.
+For investors that traditionally have invested in software companies selling to other software companies or companies that use an increasing amount of cloud-based products, investing in the industrial sector is a bit different.
+Self-service applications that we are used to from SaaS companies that sell to prosumers, freelancers, or SMBs are very rare to non-existent in the industrial world.
+It is usually an Enterprise-sale that makes it hard for early-stage investors to pick the winner at the seed stage.
 Moreover, the products are rather complex and often not intuitive to everybody without much knowledge about the industry.

 “After you have visited 10 different factories you think you have seen everything, but then you go into the 11th factory and it’s completely different again.”

 I believe that industry 4.0 is not really about replacing machines and equipment but about leveraging software, exploiting the captured data, and making machines and human workers smarter and more efficient.
 Instead of replacing machines, manufacturers might add some sensors but the true value will come from the software.
 Think of updating your machine through the cloud similar to a Tesla.
 Now is the time to reinvent the factory stack.